Liberation and Imagination? About art, Congo, Haiti, and Sudan Art Talk

 Mwauke Mufoncol is a pantophile who is interested in everything African.

-The event is a collaboration between MUNCH and Black History Month Norway and is supported by Oslo Kommune.
+The event, a collaboration between Black History Month Norway, MUNCH and LEV.
+Supported by Oslo kommune and Fritt Ord.